 Schieck and Hauck were still named as on strength on 25 August.
 On the 27th, Luftflotte 3 suggested to Einsatzstab OKL and the General Nachrichtenführer that 6.(F)/123 should be withdrawn into the Reich in view of the fuel situation.
 The Staffel was still at Deelen three days later and only on 6 September was it ordered to move to Köthen (about midway between Magdeburg and Leipzig) where it would be subordinate to the Luftnachrichten-Versuchs-Regiment (Signals Experimental Regiment).
 Despite having absorbed 4./FAGr.
 5 at the end of July, 6.(F)/123 was itself disbanded during September, leaving Heinz Hauck available for new employment.

-Orders were given on 6 September that an Obltn.
-Hilmar Grimm of 6.(F)/123 was to attend a Navigation Officers’ course in Strausberg from 9–28 October (by January 1945 this offocer was serving in the signals echelon of KG 53).
+A British Intelligence document on the German order of battle in the West places 6.(F)/123 at Köthen on 6 September.
+Orders were given that day that an Obltn.
+Hilmar Grimm of 6.(F)/123 was to attend a Navigation Officers’ course in Strausberg from 9–28 October (by January 1945 this airman was serving in the signals echelon of KG 53).
 On 4 October a unit thought to be 4.(F)/123 reported the arrival of 17 NCOs and other ranks from 6.(F)/123; these were probably ground crew since pilots are unlikely to have been transferred to a Bf 109 Staffel without first undergoing a conversion course.
-On 4 October a unit thought to be 4.(F)/123 reported the arrival of 17 NCOs and other ranks from 6.(F)/123, probably ground crew.

 PART THREE OF THREE